kachkaev/KachkaevAssetsVersionBundle/README.md

  kachkaev_assets_version:
      file_path:  "%kernel.root_dir%/config/assets_version.yml"
   ```
 4. That’s it, you are ready to commit what you have!
 Now each time you want to update the assets on the server, follow this routine:

- _On the local machine:_
+``on the local machine``
  ```sh
  app/console assets-version:increment
  app/console cache:clear --env=prod